Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 The Sierra Club tracks coal plant closing announcements and says 52 coal-fired power plants have either shut down or announced they will shut down since Trump was elected.
 Even Trump's effort to save individual coal power plants has failed to reverse the trend.

 The latest rule change is not likely to mean a brighter future for coal.
-The Energy Information Administration's most recent Short-Term Energy Outlook projects coal's share of electricity generation will continue to decline and reach just 23 percent in 2020.
+The Energy Information Administration's most recent Short-Term Energy Outlook projects that coal's share of electricity generation will continue to decline and reach just 23 percent in 2020.
 At the same time, the agency says the share of the nation's electricity that comes from natural gas and renewable energy is expected to keep increasing.

-Adding to the pressure on coal, more cities, states, businesses and even some utilities are committing to carbon-free electricity by mid-century.
+Adding to the pressure on coal, more cities, states, businesses and even some utilities are committing to carbon-free electricity by midcentury.

 The legal dispute over how best to regulate CO2 from the power sector is not over.
 Environmental groups vow to challenge the Trump administration's ACE rule in court.
-Shortly after the EPA's announcement, New York Attorney General Letitia James said she intends to bring a legal challenge.
+Shortly after the EPA's announcement, New York Attorney General Letitia James and California Gov. Gavin Newsom also said they intend to bring a legal challenge.

+A key question will be how far the EPA can go in setting national policy on carbon emissions.
+If the new, more narrow rule is upheld, analysts on both sides say it could make it more difficult for future administrations to take an aggressive approach.